Master of Accountancy (MAcc), Graduate Certificate

 Master of Accountancy (Campus or Online Options)

-The Master of Accountancy (MAcc) is a professional non-thesis degree program requiring 30 semester hours and a three day residency.
+The Master of Accountancy (MAcc) is a professional non-thesis degree program requiring 30 semester hours and a two and one-half day campus residency.
 The program provides students additional technical skills, research and communication skills, as well as focused preparation on passing the Uniform CPA examination.
-During spring semester, campus students enroll in six hours of coursework and the Auburn Becker CPA Review Course.
+During spring semester, campus students enroll in six hours of coursework and the Auburn Becker CPA Exam Review.
 Before graduation, campus students sit for all four parts of the CPA Exam.
 For the past 13 years, the average pass rate across all four sections on the first sitting has been 85%.

 Graduate Certificate in Accountancy (Online Option)

 The online Graduate Certificate in Accountancy (GCA) is an 18 semester hour non-degree seeking program offering MAcc coursework to working professionals who desire to meet one or more of the following goals:

 - Gain credentials to teach at collegiate level

 - Matriculate to MAcc with only four courses remaining

 - Enjoy flexibility and convenience of online program